SergioColoma/Sales-Analytics-Trends-Predictive-Insights/README.md

 # Sales Analytics: Trends & Predictive Insights

 This project demonstrates the analysis and visualization of sales data using SQL, Python, and Tableau.
-It covers data manipulation, business intelligence, and basic predictive analytics.
+It covers data manipulation, business intelligence, and basic machine learning for predictive analytics.

 (To check the current status and progress of the project, please visit the Projects tab).